-If you are concerned that you have OCD, and you want to seek professional help, the first step would normally be to visit your GP.
-Your GP can provide an assessment and diagnosis, and help you access appropriate treatment.
+If you are concerned that you have OCD, and you want to seek professional help, the first step would normally be to visit your family doctor.
+Your family doctor can provide an assessment and diagnosis, and help you access appropriate treatment.

 If you visit a doctor to talk about OCD, they are likely to ask you direct questions about possible symptoms.
 For example:

 - Do you wash or clean a lot?

 - Do you check on things a lot?

 - Is there any thought that keeps bothering you that you would like to get rid of but cannot?

 - Do your daily activities take a long time to finish?